betelgeuseAS/genesis-game/README.md

 You don’t have to ever use `eject`.
 The curated feature set is suitable for small and middle deployments, and you shouldn’t feel obligated to use this feature.
 However we understand that this tool wouldn’t be useful if you couldn’t customize it when you are ready for it.

+### `npm run lint`

+To run ESLint and see what errors it is pointing.

+### `npm run format`

+Provides a consistent style by analyzing code and reprinting it according to the rules.

 ## Learn More

 You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).

 To learn React, check out the [React documentation](https://reactjs.org/).

+To learn TypeScript, check out the [TypeScript documentation](https://www.typescriptlang.org/).